vickmuir/vpc-on-classic-block-storage/block_storage_is_create_cli.md

 ```
 {:screen}

 Capacity, indicated in megabytes, can range from 10 to 2,000 GBs.
+If not specified, the default capacity is 100 GBs.
 IOPS values can be 1,000 to 20,000 IOPS, depending on volume size.
-If you don't specify an IOPS value, it defaults to the valid configuration per volume profile.
+If not specified, the IOPS value defaults to the valid configuration per volume profile.
 For information, see the table of [IOPS ranges based on volume size](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles#custom).

+The volume name can be up to 63 alpha-numeric characters and include special characters.
+Follow [these conventions](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-managing-block-storage#volume-name-conventions).

-The volume ID in the above example is used when attaching block storage to a virtual server instance, viewing block storage volume details, and deleting volumes.
+Note the volume ID.
+You need to specify the ID when you attach block storage to a virtual server instance, view block storage volume details, or delete volumes.

 Do you prefer to create block storage volumes from the {{site.data.keyword.cloud}} console?
 For information, see [Creating block storage volumes](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-creating-block-storage).
 {: tip}